 - The Board has overall governance responsibility for the Bank.
-It approves the Bank's Risk Appetite, Strategic Direction, Financial MTP and Budget as part of the Integrated Planning Process.
-The Board reserves authority to resolve risk/reward decisions which may be subject to appeal. - Board Risk and Compliance Committee (BRCC) is a Board Committee with responsibility for overseeing and providing advice to the Board on Risk Governance and the current and future risk exposures of the Bank.
+It approves the Bank's Risk Appetite, Strategic Direction, Financial MTP and Budget as part of the Integrated Planning Process. - Board Risk and Compliance Committee (BRCC) is a Board Committee with responsibility for overseeing and providing advice to the Board on Risk Governance and the current and future risk exposures of the Bank.
 It supports the Board in carrying out its responsibilities of ensuring that risks are properly identified, reported, assessed and controlled, and that the Bank's strategy is consistent with its approved Risk Appetite. - The Board delegates executive responsibility to the CEO for the Bank's operations, compliance and performance.
-The CEO is the principal executive accountable to the Board for the day-to-day management of the Bank. - The ExCo, which is chaired by the CEO, is accountable to the Board for delivery of the Bank's MTP and Financial Plans. - ExCo has a Risk Sub-Committee consisting of all ExCo members which is chaired by the CRO and which has delegated accountability for Bank-wide Risk Management Issues and implementation of the Bank's Risk Appetite Statement. - The ExCo has additional Sub-Committees e.g. ALCO which are chaired by an ExCo member and who are accountable to ExCo for their respective Risk Management obligations as delegated by ExCo.
-Relevant decisions/matters arising from ALCO are reported to the BRCC (via the CRO) for independent oversight
+The CEO is the principal executive accountable to the Board for the day-to-day management of the Bank. - The ExCo, which is chaired by the CEO, is accountable to the Board for delivery of the Bank's MTP and Financial and Strategic Plans.

-- and to ExCo (via the relevant ExCo member/Sub-Committee Chair) for information/noting, or, to raise the attention of ExCo where appropriate. - The ExCo may not override or modify the decision of its Risk Sub-Committee but may appeal decisions to the Board (or relevant Board Committee). - The CRO can refer any decision of ExCo or the ExCo Sub-Committees to the Board Risk and Compliance Committee (or Board) for review. - The CRO maintains a right of independent access to both the Board and BRCC to facilitate the independent communication of significant or material risk matters impacting the Group.
+- ExCo has a Risk Sub-Committee (GRC) which includes representation of all ExCo members.
+GRC is chaired by the CRO and the committee has delegated accountability for Bank-wide Risk Management Issues and implementation of the Bank's Risk Appetite Statement. - ALCO is chaired by the CFO and the committee is accountable to ExCo for the respective Risk Management obligations delegated to ALCO by ExCo.
+Relevant decisions/matters arising from ALCO are reported to the BRCC (via the CRO) for independent oversight and to ExCo (via the relevant ExCo member/Sub-Committee Chair) for information/noting, or, to raise the attention of ExCo where appropriate. - The ExCo may not override or modify the decision of its Risk Sub-Committee (ALCO, GRC and GRC Sub-committees) but may appeal decisions to the Board (or relevant Board Committee). - The CRO can refer any decision of ExCo or the ExCo Sub-Committees to the Board Risk and Compliance Committee (or Board) for review. - The CRO maintains a right of independent access to both the Board and BRCC to facilitate the independent communication of significant or material risk matters impacting the Group.